Single site is $18, this includes 1 vehicle. Extra vehicles are $18 each.

 TO AVOID OVERCROWDING THE MAXIMUM PEOPLE ALLOWED PER SITE IS LISTED BELOW.

-Double Site - allows 6 people maximum, including those campers who came up in extra vehicles.
+Single Site - allows 6 people (including children) maximum, including those campers/visitors who came up in extra vehicles.
 Subject to change depending on current Public and Provincial Health Orders regarding Covid-19.
 Recreation Sites and Trails BC adheres to all Public and Provincial Health Orders in place.

-Triple Site - allows 6 people maximum, including those campers who came up in extra vehicles.
+Triple Site - allows 18 people (including children) maximum, including those campers/visitors who came up in extra vehicles.
 Subject to change depending on current Public and Provincial Health Orders regarding Covid-19.
 Recreation Sites and Trails BC adheres to all Public and Provincial Health Orders in place.

 If your site goes over the maximum allowable number of people, extra people will not be allowed to stay onsite and will have to get another campsite if available.